thms0x/grap-coloring-is-np-hard/Template/main.typ

 We have connected $x_i$ and $overline(x_i)$ to the vertex $B$.
 This forces $x_i$ and $overline(x_i)$ to be of colors green and red, because otherwise we would no longer have a valid 3-coloring.
 We call this process trapping.
 A vertex or multiple vertices are trapped to have a subset of colors.
 With the concept of trapping, we can make sure that the variables form a valid boolean assignment.
-We can now build a logical or ($or$) clause.
+We can now build a logical OR ($or$) clause.

 === 2-literal clauses: Introducing the gadget
 Let's assume we have a clause with only 2 literals: $x_1 or x_2$.
 This clause is false iff $x_1=0 "and" x_2=0$ and true in all other cases.
 To achieve this logic, we introduce a new graph and call it gadget: \